 TMS a non-medication treatment

 TMS is an FDA approved effective treatment for treatment resistant Depression.
-We are now accepting Medicare and Tricare for TMS treatments.
-We will work with most insurance carriers to provide coverage.
+We are now in-network with Anthem BCBS, and effective mid June with Aetna.
+We will work other insurance carriers to provide coverage.
 Call for more information.

 Brainsway TMS has been demonstrated to effectively treat patients who previously failed to respond to antidepressant medications.